 Your message to me goes on to say that Hell is real, and I am headed there.
 How do you KNOW Hell is real, Charlie?
 Can you take me there so I can see for myself?
 Supposedly, Hell is in the bowels of the earth.
 Don’t they have cell reception in Hell?
 I thought Verizon’s signal reached everywhere.
 Perhaps you can check this out for me.
 I would sure love to talk to my dear friend Steve Gupton, Christopher Hitchens, Madalyn Murray O’Hair, and Stephen Hawking.
 I want to know about the weather in Hell and make sure that they are taking care of my condo until I arrive.
 Oh wait, I am not going to Hell!
 Once saved, always saved, right?
 Ah, the absurdity of Evangelical theology.

 You said one thing I agree with, “we are all entitled to our beliefs.”
 You, Charlie, are free to believe what you want.
 As a fellow evolving primate, I respect you as a person.
 Most of the people where I live think as you do.
 Life would be miserable for me if I didn’t respect my neighbors and try to get along with them.
 That said, when it comes to the beliefs themselves, I don’t respect your beliefs, and neither do you respect mine.
 Let’s put to rest the notion that we have to respect the beliefs of others, no matter how crazy those beliefs are.
 Sorry, but I can’t do that.
 Your beliefs are irrational and contradictory.
 (Please see The Michael Mock Rule: It Just Doesn’t Make Sense) Such beliefs cause all sorts of political, social, and personal harm.
-The psychological harm done by Evangelical beliefs runs deep, and the best thing that could happen is that Evangelicalism dies a quick death.
+The psychological harm done by Evangelical beliefs and practices run deep, and the best thing that could happen is that Evangelicalism dies a quick death.
 While it is unlikely that I will live to see that day, I hope that one of my grandchildren will be there holding the pillow over Evangelicalism’s face as it draws its last breath.

-You end your message with a passive-aggressive statement: “hope to see you in heaven one day.”
+You end your message with a passive-aggressive statement: “Hope to see you in heaven one day.”
 First, why do you think I won’t be in Heaven, Charlie?
 Remember, once-saved-always-saved.
 Even you can’t take away the salvation given to me by the triune God of Christianity.
 Second, you do realize that no one goes to Heaven or Hell when they die, right?
 I know you have been taught differently, but orthodox Christianity teaches that when people die their bodies go to the grave to await the resurrection of the dead — the resurrection of the just and unjust.
 Until that day, Heaven is populated with God, angels, and spirits.
 It’s only when Jesus returns to earth that all humans will be resurrected from the dead, judged, and then fitted with bodies suited for eternity in God’s eternal Kingdom (Heaven) or the Lake of Fire (Hell).
 When I die — and believe me, that’s going to happen sooner, and not later — my body will be cremated and my family will scatter my ashes along the eastern shore of Lake Michigan.
 There I will remain — intermixed with sand and lake water — until Jesus reanimates me and gives me a body that will withstand the whoop-ass he plans to put on me for eternity in Hell.
 That is unless, once-saved-always-saved, right?

 Ask yourself this, Charlie, why would I want to spend eternity in Heaven with the likes of you?
 You see me as little more than a soul in need of saving.
 Imagine the praises that would come your way if you were instrumental in winning the infamous Evangelical-pastor-turned-atheist Bruce Gerencser back to Jesus?
 Man, when it comes to making the Soulwinning Top 100®, bagging me would surely be a Top Ten conversion!